SirPinkleton/communism-god-game/README.md

 1) install Ruby with devkit
 2) execute `gem install squib` from an admin powershell prompt (takes forever)
 3) execute `gem install game_icons` from an admin powershell prompt
-4) execute `bundle update` from an admin powershell prompt (in case the libraries in the gemfile.lock file are old)
+4) execute `bundle update` from an admin powershell prompt (in case the libraries in the gemfile.lock file are old this updates them.
+It also installs them!
+How handy!)
-5) execute `bundle install` from an admin powershell prompt (installs all of the stuff in the Genfile.lock file)

 guide doesn't spell this out, but after installing ruby (which does take forever) you should have a ruby command-line option in your start applications. that's where all the commands function